datasciencecampus/classifai/CONTRIBUTING.md

-# Contributing to ClassifAI_package
+# Contributing to ClassifAI

-👍🎉 Thank you for considering contributing to the Classifai_Package project! 🎉👍
+👍🎉 Thank you for considering contributing to the Classifai project! 🎉👍

 Please take a moment to review these guidelines before you start helping out.

 ## What should I know before getting started with contributions?
-ClassifAI_Package is a Python package designed to simplify a pipeline of text embedding, vector search, and deployment tasks.
+ClassifAI is a Python package designed to simplify a pipeline of text embedding, vector search, and deployment tasks.
 We encourage and appreciate contributions, whether it's asking questions about usage, reporting bugs, submitting fixes, or proposing new features.
 Your involvement helps improve the library and makes it more robust and user-friendly for everyone.😊

 ## Quick links
 - You can find the main repository's [Readme file here](./README.md) for more details about the project (just in case you're very lost).
-- Have a look at existing bugs and issues that are monitored on the [GitHub Issues page](https://github.com/classifAI_package/issues).
+- Have a look at existing bugs and issues that are monitored on the [GitHub Issues page](https://github.com/datasciencecampus/classifai/issues).
-- Check out the [Developer Setup](./README.md#developer-setup) section in the Readme file to quickly set up your environment for development.
+- Check out the <b>Development Setup</b> section in the Readme file to quickly set up your environment for development.

 ## How to Contribute
 ### Got a question about the package?
 If you have a question about how to use the package, encounter unexpected behavior, or need clarification on something, feel free to [open an issue](#).
 When asking a question:

-- Check the [README file](./README.md), DEMO ipynb [notebooks](./DEMO/), and existing [issues page](https://github.com/classifAI_package/issues) to see if your question has already been answered.
+- Check the [README file](./README.md), DEMO ipynb [notebooks](./DEMO/), and existing [issues page](https://github.com/datasciencecampus/classifai/issues) to see if your question has already been answered.
 - Use a clear and descriptive title for your issue.
 - Provide as much context as possible, including:
   - What you are trying to achieve.